Reading Blue Mountain and Northern 2102: First excursion service

-In the Fall of 1960, the Carpenter Steel plant suffered a catastrophic fire, badly damaging No. 2102's steam generator.
+In the Fall of 1960, the Carpenter Steel plant suffered a catastrophic fire, badly damaging their primary steam generator.
 After that, No. 2102 was sold back to the Reading Company, which one year prior had decided to spare a few of its T-1s from the scrapper's torch for use on their final excursion fan trips between Wayne Junction in Philadelphia and Shamokin, known as the "Iron Horse Rambles".
-After its extensive restoration was completed on April 29, 1962, No. 2102 joined fellow T-1 No. 2100 and replace No. 2124, which was sold to Steamtown, U.S.A. after breaking-down.
+After repairs made to No. 2102 were completed on April 29, 1962, it joined fellow T-1 No. 2100 and replaced No. 2124, which was sold to Steamtown, U.S.A. after breaking-down.
 It also performed doubleheaders with No. 2100.
 The Rambles ended in 1964, and by January 31, 1965, the last remaining T-1s were sold separately.
 No. 2102 was sold to Steam Tours, Inc., based in Akron, Ohio, and led by Bill Benson.
 Beginning in 1966, No. 2102 operated in the Northeast, Mid-Atlantic, and Midwest areas of the country.
 Its main storage site was at Milwaukee Junction in Detroit, Michigan, which was also where Grand Trunk Western USRA 4-6-2 “Pacific” No. 5629 was occasionally stored.
 In 1968, though, No. 2102 ran an excursion on Grand Trunk Western trackage when a minor derailment damaged its Hennesey oil lubricators on the second driving axle, and the lubricator was subsequently converted to a grease block.
 The locomotive sat idle for the next three years.

 In April 1971, No. 2102 was brought back out of storage for use on an inaugural run along the Greenbrier River from Ronceverte to Cass, West Virginia, as a novel way of letting tourists connect to the remote Cass Scenic Railroad.
 In 1972, Ross Rowland's High Iron Company (HICO) sponsored several excursions from Reading to Harrisburg on the Reading's mainline to recreate the Iron Horse Rambles, and No. 2102 was loaned to HICO to be used to pull the trains.